DeepWaterIMR/ggFishPlots/README.md

     #> 2 K       0.0633   0.00231      27.4 4.90e-160   0.0586    0.0680
     #> 3 t0     -3.04     0.139       -21.8 1.71e-103  -3.34     -2.77

 Split by sex.
-Specifying `length`, `age` and `sex` arguments omitted since they are the argument names by default and the same than in the example data.
-Only the `plot` element returned this time.
+Specifying `length`, `age` and `sex` arguments have been omitted since they are the argument names by default and the same than in the example data.
+Only the `plot` element is returned this time.

 ``` r
 plot_growth(survey_ghl, split.by.sex = TRUE)$plot